kbroman/Talk_DataCleaning/transcript.md

     part of our work as data analysts.
 Our time spent cleaning data will probably just continue to increase.

-26. Thanks for having me.
+26. Thanks for having me!
 Here's where you can find these slides, and me.